House Democrats call for Feinstein to resign

 “I agree with @RoKhanna.
 Senator Feinstein is a remarkable American whose contributions to our country are immeasurable.
 But I believe it’s now a dereliction of duty to remain in the Senate and a dereliction of duty for those who agree to remain quiet,” he wrote on Twitter in response to Khanna’s tweet.

-Feinstein remains out of Washington while recovering from shingles, which has stalled the confirmation of President Biden’s judicial appointments due to her seat on the Judiciary Committee.
+Feinstein remains out of Washington while recovering from shingles, and her absence has stalled the confirmation of President Biden’s judicial appointments due to her seat on the Judiciary Committee.

 She announced in early March that she had been hospitalized after being diagnosed with shingles in February.
 The California Democrat said she was released from the hospital days later, but she has not returned to the Senate since.

-The senator announced in February that she would retire from the upper chamber at the end of 2024, opting against running for a sixth term.
-A competitive race is already underway to succeed Feinstein, with Reps.
+A competitive race is already underway to succeed Feinstein, who has represented California in the Senate since 1992, with Reps.
 Adam Schiff (D-Calif.), Katie Porter (D-Calif.) and Barbara Lee (D-Calif.) among those vying for the seat.

+California Gov. Gavin Newson (D) pledged in March 2021 that he would appoint a Black woman if Feinstein were to retire before the end of her term.

+The calls for resignation from Khanna and Phillips come one day after Jon Lovett — the co-founder of Crooked Media and a former speechwriter for former President Obama — said Feinstein should step aside.
+He also said “more people should be calling on her to resign.”